h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 # Other Considerations

 Most of the differences between RADIUS and RADIUS/1.1 are in the packet header and attribute handling, as discussed above.
 The remaining issues are a small set of unrelated topics, and are discussed here.

+## Protocol-Error

+There are a number of situations where a RADIUS server is unable to respond to a request.
+One situation is where the server depends on a database, and the database is down.
+While arguably the server should close all incoming connections when it is unable to do anything, this action is not always effective.
+A client may aggressively try to open new connections, or send packets to an unconnected UDP destination where the server is not listening.
+Another situatiuon where the server is unable to respond is when the server is proxying packets, and the outbound connections are either full or failed.

+In legacy RADIUS for Access-Request and Accounting-Request packets, there is no way for the server to send a client the positive signal that it received the packet, but is unable to reply.
+Instead, the server usually just discards the request, which to the client is indistinguishable from the situation where the server is down.
+This failure case is made worse by the fact that perhaps some proxied packets succeed while others fail.
+The client can only conclude then that the server is randomly dropping packets, and is unreliable.

+It would be very useful for servers to signal to clients that they have received a request, and are unable to process it.
+This specification uses the Protocol-Error packet {{RFC7930, Section 4}} as that signal.

+When a RADIUS/1.1 server determines that it is unable to process an Access-Request or Accounting-Request packet, it MUST respond with a Protocol-Error packet containing an Error-Cause attribute.
+A proxy which cannot forward the packet MUST respond with either 502 (Request Not Routable (Proxy)), or 505 (Other Proxy Processing Error).
+This requirement is to help distinguish failures in the proxy chain from failures at the home server,

+For a home server, if none of the Error-Cause values match the reason for the failure, then the value 506 (Resources Unavailable) MUST be used.

+A client receiving this Protocol-Error response MUST examine the Error-Cause attribute to determine how to process the reply.
+If the value is either 502 (Request Not Routable (Proxy)), or 505 (Other Proxy Processing Error), the client MUST process this particular packet through the client forwarding algorithm.
+The expected result of this process is that the client forwards the packet to a different server.
+Care SHOULD be taken to not forward the packet over the same connection, or even to the same server.

+This process may continue over multiple connections and multiple servers, until the client either times out the request, or fails to find a forwarding destination for the packet.
+A proxy then replies with a Protocol-Error packet as defined above.
+A client which originates packets instead treats the request as if it received no response.

+Note that in a multi-hop proxy chain, proxies perform re-forwarding of packets only when the Error-Cause values are either 502 (Request Not Routable (Proxy)), or 505 (Other Proxy Processing Error).
+For all other values of Error-Cause, the proxy MUST instead return the Protocol-Error response packet to the client, and include the Error-Cause attribute from the response it received.

+This behavior is intended to improve the stability of the RADIUS protocol by addressing issues first raised in {{RFC3539, Section 2.8}}.

 ## Status-Server